Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 Treatment

-There are several forms of treatment that are in use to treat Borderline Personality Disorder (BPD).
+Several forms of treatment are in use to treat Borderline Personality Disorder (BPD).

-• Psychotherapy or “Talk” therapy – Both group and individual has been shown to be helpful
+- Psychotherapy or “Talk” therapy – Both group and individual have been shown to be helpful

-• Mentalization-Based Therapy (MBT) -Teaches how to separate own thoughts and feelings.
+- Mentalization-Based Therapy (MBT) -Teaches how to separate one’s thoughts and feelings.
 You’ll distinguish between your feelings and someone else’s

 Seek Treatment